GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 #include "tables/doa_threshold.typ"

 In practice, our experiments show that #doa spectrum thresholding fails at bringing tangible benefits (see @table:active_ssl:results:doa_threshold).
-To obtain those results, our #psi-dnn network has been retrained on a dataset of maps corresponding to each #doa-t values.
+To obtain those results, our #psi-dnn network has been retrained on a dataset of maps corresponding to each #doa-t value.
 Certainly, the #psi-avg technique does not require any form of training.
-Performance is often best for $#doa-t = 1.0$.
+Performance is often best for $#doa-t = 1$.
 Employing this process when using the ground truth #doa spectra was not expected to bring any additional performance as all peaks maximize exactly at $1.0$ and thus do not need to be any further amplified.

-When using the #doa spectra estimated by te #acr("SSL") model combined with the neural network for map blending, #doa thresholding slightly boosts the overall performance.
+When using the #doa spectra estimated by the #acr("SSL") model combined with the neural network for map blending, #doa thresholding slightly boosts the overall performance.
 Conversely, the naive averaging approach does not seem to benefit from more saturated spectra.

 At last, the marginal and situational advantages provided by clipping #doa spectra do not suffice to be included in the final method.